mseri/blog/content/posts/80-AI-in-education-reprise.md

 toc: true
 ---

 I attended an interesting meeting recently, where we debated the role of University and how our education should change in a world that is more and more taken over by generative AI.
 Since I need to write down a few words on this to share with various colleagues, I may as well do it in a blog post.
+This post integrates my thoughts with ideas that I picked up from the conversation.
+Where possible, I tried to look for and provide the appropriate references.

 Yes, this is again about generative AI.
 If you are overwhelmed by the noise about this topic, I hear you, and I would recommend closing this tab and do something more enjoyable for today.
 Also note that, _unless otherwise specified, I am going to do a disservice to the field and use AI to specifically talk about generative AI, and in almost all cases with this I mean text-based large language models more than any other media._